|1.0||05/08/2018||Initial Converged SDN Transport publication|

-Figure 2: Distributed Central Office with Core domain extension
+Figure 2: Distributed with expanded access

 A similar approach is shown in Figure 3.
-In this scenario the Core domain remains unaltered and the Access domain is extended over the Aggregation domain, thus increasing the number of nodes in the Access domain.
+In this scenario the Core domain remains unaltered and the Access domain is extended over the Aggregation domain, thus increasing the number of nodes in the Access domain.:%s/

-Figure 3: Distributed Central Office with Access domain extension
+Figure 3: Distributed with expanded core